 Traditional PR mentality states that you need to have a contact list more valuable than the Glengarry leads and email blast prospects with what are essentially novels to be able to get any results.
 Luckily, we have other methods and tools like social media and newsletters like HARO at our disposal that, through trial and error, we can hone so these valuable mentions come to us.

 The Twittersphere is stupid excellent for generating leads and various PR opportunities.
 Journalists, anchors, customer prospects, bloggers, and even businesses like real estate use the platform to find and vet sources on the fly.
-It’s by far the single most underutilized tool when it comes to modern-day PR.
+It’s by far the single most underutilized tool when it comes to digital PR.

 That said, Twitter is a vast place, so how are you supposed to find all these opportunities flying around you?
 That answer is twofold; Twitter search operators and IFTTT (Zapier will work too) are the keys.